 Despite the name, tennis elbow can happen to anyone who performs repetitive activities that involve the wrist and forearm.
 Tennis elbow is a common injury that needs a little treatment to cure.

-But in some cases, it gets severe that may lead to chronic pain and you may not be able to hold even light objects like a cup of coffee.
+But in some cases, it gets severe which may lead to chronic pain and you may not be able to hold even light objects like a cup of coffee.

-The good news is that tennis elbow can be prevented and cured with proper treatment and exercises.
+The good news is that tennis elbow can be prevented and cured with proper treatment and exercise.

 Moreover, paying attention to your tennis equipment and tennis techniques can help to prevent such injuries.